herasrobert/icu5e/README.md

 **Account for Walls (Module Settings)** - If there's a wall that blocks line of sight, the token will not be revealed.

+**Active Perception Roll Type** - Auto - The Perception check will be automatically rolled by the token.
+Request - The player will receive a prompt requesting that they roll a Perception Check.

-**Automatice Passive Perception Checks (Module Settings)[Experimental]** - Autmatically check nearby tokens to reveal them when token is moved.
+**Automatice Passive Perception Checks (Module Settings)[Experimental]** - Automatically check nearby tokens to reveal them when token is moved.

 <h2>Install</h2>
 Check the releases to the right hand side